stephengold/Minie/README.md

 10. Click on the "Finish" button.
 11. When the "Clone Completed" dialog appears, click on the "Open Project..." button.
-12. Expand the root project node to reveal the sub-projects.
+12. Expand the root project node to reveal the 4 sub-projects.
-13. Select both sub-projects using control-click, then click on the "Open" button.
+13. Select all sub-projects using control-click, then click on the "Open" button.

 ### Build the project